the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 This section provides guidance and considerations for how to design and host an inclusive event for a diverse audience of people with lived experience.

-The recommendations are not an exhaustive list, and it is always preferable to include a specific representative or person with lived experience in the event planning to ensure that your event is tailored to the needs of your specific attendees.
+These recommendations are not an exhaustive list, and it is always preferable to include a specific representative or person with lived experience in the event planning to ensure that your event is tailored to the needs of your specific attendees.
 Their inclusion in decision-making processes is essential to achieving an accessible and inclusive event.